Bachelor's Degree Requirements

 - Bachelor of Science Degree in Engineering

-You must pass a minimum of 40 units of upper-division course work (CSU, Chico courses numbered 300-499).
+You must pass a minimum of 40 units of upper-division course work (CSU, Chico courses numbered 300 and above).
 Of these 40, a minimum of 12 units must be in the major for a BA degree or 18 in the major for a BS or BFA degree.
 Enrollment in upper-division courses is normally restricted to students with junior, senior, or graduate standing.

 You must complete a minimum of 30 units in residence at California State University, Chico.
 At least 24 of the 30 units must be in upper-division course work (numbered 300 or above), and 12 of the 30 must be in the major.
 At least nine of the 48 units required for General Education must also be taken in residence at Chico.